mrdcvlsc/learning-space/notes/git.md

 - **Go back to a certain commit**

-  this will make the `commit hash` as the current head, and remove anything above it
+  this will make the `commit hash` as the current head, and remove anything above it, the `--hard` flag will revert staged or working tree files back to a previous state.

   ```bash
   git reset --hard <commit-hash>
   ```